 For all indignation from the Democrats over the so-called “Muslim ban” proposed by GOP presidential candidate Donald Trump, one would think they’ve never supported such a thing.
 Wrong.

-According to a investigative report from ABC News published in 2013, the Obama-Clinton State Department stopped processing Iraqi refugee requests for six months in 2011 after it was discovered that two al Qaeda-Iraq terrorists, who had previously attacked US soldiers in Iraq and were trained in bomb making, entered the country as refugees and were living in Bowling Green, Kentucky.
+According to a investigative report from ABC News published in 2013, the Obama-Clinton State Department stopped processing Iraqi refugee requests for six months in 2011 after it was discovered that two al Qaeda-Iraq terrorists, who had previously attacked US soldiers in Iraq and were trained in bomb making, entered the country as refugees and were living in Bowling Green, Ky.

-Given the majority of the population in Iraq is Muslim, this should be considered the Obama-Clinton Muslim ban--much those bans proposed towards Syria and other countries in the aftermath of the Paris massacre.
+Given the majority of the population in Iraq is Muslim, this should be considered the Obama-Clinton Muslim ban — much those bans proposed towards Syria and other countries in the aftermath of the Paris massacre.

 The State Department, which Clinton led at that time, was directly in charge of refugee requests when the Iraq ban was imposed.
-The Obama Administration took this action after it was discovered two Iraqi men, Waad Ramadan Alwan and Mohammed Shareef Hammadi, who had claimed persecution, revealed to undercover officials their plans to use “a bomb to assassinate an Army captain they'd known in Bayji, who was now back home – and to possibly attack other homeland targets.”
+The Obama administration took this action after it was discovered two Iraqi men, Waad Ramadan Alwan, and Mohammed Shareef Hammadi, who had claimed persecution, revealed to undercover officials their plans to use “a bomb to assassinate an Army captain they'd known in Bayji, who was now back home – and to possibly attack other homeland targets.”